Which collagen to choose? The Complete Guide to Collagen Types

 Differences between type 1 and type 2 collagen

-Type I collagen is primarily found in the skin, tendons, and bones, providing firmness and elasticity.
-Type II collagen, on the other hand, is mainly found in cartilage, playing a crucial role in the flexibility and resistance to compression of the joints.
+Type I collagen is mainly found in the skin, tendons, and bones, providing firmness and elasticity.
+Type II collagen, on the other hand, is primarily located in cartilage, playing a crucial role in the flexibility and compression resistance of joints.

 These two types of collagen have distinct but complementary functions, contributing to the overall health of the skin and joints.